Summer Staff

 Full-Summer Opportunities:

-GROUNDSKEEPER: Aid full time maintenance with maintaining campgrounds including repairs and upkeep.
+GROUNDSKEEPER: Aid full time maintenance with maintaining campgrounds including repairs, and upkeep.

 ASSISTANT COOK: Aid Head Cook in all kitchen preparations and clean up responsibilities.